-The flue-gas slip-stream is taken downstream of the scrubber - providing approximately 25 MWe of flue gas to the ITC.
+The flue-gas slip-stream is taken downstream of the scrubber, providing approximately 20 MWe of flue gas to the ITC.
 The ITC site has two flue gas induced draft fans.
-The first provides up to 23.5 MWe of flue gas to the Large Test Center Bay(s) (LTC).
+The first provides approximately 20 MWe of flue gas to the Large Test Center Bay(s) (LTC).
 The second supports six pilot bays and has a 0.4MWe capacity per bay.
 The site layout is provided in the attached ITC general arrangement drawing.